 9.1.
-Reporting is an important part of monitoring compliance with the UK's AML regime.
-The Party's Annual Accounts sent to the Electoral Commission will include information on the number and value of donations, as well the number of times enhanced due diligence checks were used on donations and the number of times donations were rejected following risk assessments and/or where enhanced due diligence was undertaken.
-See Annual Reports and Accounts in section 11 of this policy.
+Reporting is an important part of monitoring compliance with the UK's anti-money laundering regime.
+The Party's Annual Accounts provided to the Electoral Commission will include information on the number and value of donations, as well the number of times enhanced due diligence checks were used on donations and the number of times donations were rejected following risk assessments and/or where enhanced due diligence was undertaken, as set out in section 11 of this policy.

 9.2.
 The Party will keep and maintain a written record of how many meetings donors have sought and obtained with elected politicians from the Party in each calendar year.
-This information will be published each year in parties' written submission to the Electoral Commission.
+This information will be published each year in the Party's written submission to the Electoral Commission.